RainloongCao/RainloongCao.github.io/index.md

 ## About Me

-I am a Master at Huzhou University, and have just been admitted to Ph.D. program at Nanjing University of Science and Technology.
+I have just been admitted to the Ph.D. program at Nanjing University of Science and Technology.

 [//]: # (## Research Interests)